CURV: 1976 SS Edmund Fitzgerald survey

 CURV-III became known in the Great Lakes region in 1976 when it was used to survey the wreck of the SS Edmund Fitzgerald.
 Its mother ship was USCGC Woodrush and logistics support was provided by USCG Point Steel.
 CURV-III logged twelve dives in 500 ft of water with more than 56 hours of bottom time.
 The dives produced 43,000 feet of videotape and 895 still photographs.
 The CURV-III underwater survey confirmed that the Fitzgerald was well beyond normal commercial salvage.
 Observers of the survey concluded that there was more damage to the Fitzgerald than expected but were unable to determine the cause of its foundering.
 Although operators of CURV-III were fully prepared to recover bodies during the survey, they did not locate any of the 29-man crew.
 An independent researcher was contracted to review the survey results and produce the sketches of the wreck used in the United States Coast Guard and National Transportation Safety Board investigation reports.

+2023 Missing submersible incident

+CURV-21, which can reach 20,000 feet below the surface of water was being used to search for OceanGate submersible named Titan.